openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 If the text contained in the image is also available in nearby HTML, or otherwise accessible text, including it in the ``alt`` attribute would be redundant.
+In this case, setting an empty ``alt=""`` attribute is acceptable.
+Doing so effectively "hides" the image from screen reader users.

-All images must include an ``alt`` attribute so you should not omit the ``alt`` attribute entirely.
-In addition, if the ``alt`` attribute is omitted entirely, screen readers will read the value of the ``src`` attribute (the path to the image on a web server) as a fallback.
+.. note:: All images *must* include an ``alt`` attribute so you should not omit the ``alt`` attribute entirely.
+If the ``alt`` attribute is omitted entirely, screen readers will read the value of the ``src`` attribute (the path to the image on a web server) as a fallback.
 This is rarely helpful to the user and often results in a poor user experience.
-However, in this case, setting an empty ``alt=""`` attribute is acceptable.
-Doing so effectively "hides" the image from screen reader users.

 If the text contained in the image is for decorative purposes only and adds no value to the content of the page, an empty ``alt`` attribute is also acceptable.